Josephine Langford

 Josephine Eliza Langford (born 18 August 1997) is an Australian actress best known for her starring role as Tessa Young in the After film series.
 She also portrayed Emma Cunningham in the Netflix film Moxie.
 She also played Zoey Miller in the Amazon Prime Video romcom The Other Zoey and Katy Gibson in Gigi & Nate.

 Early life

 Langford was born in Perth, Western Australia,' and raised in Applecross, a riverside suburb of Perth.
 She is the youngest daughter of Stephen Langford, a flying doctor and the director of medical services at the Royal Flying Doctor Service Western Operations, and Elizabeth Green, a pediatrician.
-Her older sister Katherine is also an actress.
+Her older sister Katherine is also an actress known for starring in the 2017 Netflix series 13 Reasons Why.

 As a child, Langford became interested in music and played the saxophone, the violin, and the piano.
 She's also played cricket in her childhood.
 In 2008, at the age of 10, Langford wrote and performed a song called "Shadows" for a music competition, which won her the "Song of the Year" title.
 She also wrote two more songs, "Lonely" (2007) and "Sea Shanty" (2008) with fellow young composer Kristina Lang.